Adolf Mahr: Late life

-Mahr sought to return to his directorship, and the Taoiseach was originally in favour, given his achievements, but there was opposition from Ireland's Head of Military Intelligence, and a vocal TD.
+Mahr sought to return to his directorship, and the Taoiseach was originally in favour, given his achievements, but there was opposition from Ireland's Head of Military Intelligence, and a vocal TD, James Dillon.
 In the end, Mahr was left in Germany, but given some pension, and derived some income from occasional lectures.
 He died of heart failure in Bonn while preparing for a new job, on 27 May 1951.

 Family

 In 1921 Mahr married Maria van Bemmelen (1901–1975), daughter of the Dutch university professor and zoologist Johan Frans van Bemmelen.
 They had four children, two born in Ireland; all were raised in Dublin in the 1930s, but they were stranded in Germany or German-occupied Austria in September 1939 and were unable to travel back to Ireland, eventually settling down in post-war (West) Germany.
 His marriage deteriorated from 1941.
 One daughter (Ingrid) later moved back to Ireland for a time.
-The eldest daughter, Hilde, is the subject of Chapter 7, "Hilde’s Journey 1945", in Mullins' book.
-It describes how the 18-year old girl, in the attempt to re-unite her parents, "comes through a defeated Germany, a land in ruins, to safety".
+The eldest daughter, Hilde, is the subject of Chapter 7, "Hilde's Journey 1945", in Mullins' book on Adolf Mahr.
+It describes how the 18-year-old girl, in the attempt to re-unite her parents, "comes through a defeated Germany, a land in ruins, to safety".